sairaaam/BEProjects_2026/Team_10/README.md

-# AI-Based Pothole Detection and Safe Route Planning System
+# AI-Based Pothole Detection and Analysis using YOLOv11 and MiDaS

 ## 📌 Overview
 This project implements an AI-driven system to detect potholes from road images or videos and recommend safer travel routes by avoiding high-severity pothole zones.
 The system uses deep learning–based computer vision techniques for pothole detection and depth estimation, combined with map-based routing APIs for safe route planning.